-In-House Veterinary Lab & Diagnostics
+In-House Lab and Pet Diagnostics in Columbus

 River Road Animal Clinic is equipped with an in-house laboratory, where we can perform several diagnostic tests for your four-legged friend.
 We also offer diagnostic imaging in the form of X-rays and ultrasounds to examine pets internally.
 Because these services are available right in our clinic, all results can be made available on the same day of testing.
 This means less waiting time for you and faster treatment for your pet.
 Our in-house lab is just one of the many ways we demonstrate our commitment to making your trips to the vet as convenient as possible.